KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 To avoid this pollution in the git diff, you can add the `-w` option to omit spaces (and tabs) changes.

-Let's take an explicite example:
+Let’s take an explicite example:

 ```git
 $ git diff